Ashburys railway station: History

 There is no place of this name near this station.
 It was named after the Ashbury Railway Carriage & Iron Company, which built it for £175 in 1855.
-This company flourished from 1841 until 1902 when it moved to Saltley in Birmingham, merging with the Metropolitan Amalgamated Railway Carriage & Wagon Company.
+This company flourished from 1841 until 1902, when it moved to Saltley in Birmingham, merging with the Metropolitan Amalgamated Railway Carriage & Wagon Company.
 Examples of its rolling stock survive to this day on preserved railways all over the world.

-It became part of the Manchester, Sheffield & Lincolnshire Railway following mergers in 1847, changing its name to the Great Central Railway in 1897.
+It became part of the Manchester, Sheffield & Lincolnshire Railway following mergers in 1847, changing its name to the Great Central Railway (GCR) in 1897.
 Joining the London and North Eastern Railway during the Grouping of 1923, the station passed on to the London Midland Region of British Railways on nationalisation in 1948.